virtualcitySYSTEMS/map-multi-view/README.md

 - Panorama
 - Oblique multi-view (north/south/east/west)

+### MapNames

+The SideMaps always have the following name: `${className}-multi-view`, which can be used in layer.mapNames to show a layer just in the sideMap.

 ### Configuration Options

 - `activeOnStartup` can be used to set the multi-view plugin active on startup.
 If not set, the plugin is inactive on startup.